 In Baseball, earned run average is calculated as follows:

-Each out pitched counts as 1/3 of an inning.
+Each out that is pitched counts as 1/3 of an inning.

-Most professional level games are 9 innings, however softball games are typically 7 innings and little league games are often 6 or 7 innings.
+Most professional level games are nine innings.
+Softball games are typically seven innings, and little league games are often six or seven innings.

 If a pitcher has pitched 98 innings and 1 out and has allowed 28 Earned Runs, then:

 ERA = (28 / (98 + 1/3)) x 9

 An earned run is any run that scores while the pitcher is on the mound that is no an unearned run.
 An “unearned run” is considered to happen in situations such as: